secure-foundations/verdict-bench/README.md

 Running `make eval` again will print out the results again.

-n our test machine with the Intel Core i9-10980XE CPU, `docker build` takes about **1 hour and 120 GB of free disk space**, and `make eval` takes about **3.5 hours** (with the given sample of 35,000 chains).
+On our test machine with the Intel Core i9-10980XE CPU, `docker build` takes about **1 hour and 120 GB of free disk space**, and `make eval` takes about **3.5 hours** (with the given sample of 35,000 chains).

 # Build